eonascimento/eonascimento/README.md

 ### Hey guys,

-My name is Ênio Nascimento, I currently generate bugs (:bug:) with continuous integration and continuous delivery on the .Net platform.
+My name is Ênio Nascimento, I currently generate bugs (🐛) with continuous integration and continuous delivery on the .Net platform.
 Welcome to my silicon garage!
 Here I have fun challenging my creativity and I end up learning how not to do some things!
 Joking aside, but being real, here is a channel I use to gain my problem-solving scars.
 If you identified yourself with a "gadget" please contact me it will be a great pleasure to receive your ideas.

-In my free time I practice jiu jitsu (Emoji:jitsu), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and I use photography as my therapy!(:camera:).
+In my free time I practice jiu jitsu (👘), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and I use photography as my therapy!(📸).

 Would you like some coffee?